Yangyi-Chen/yangyi-chen.github.io/index.md

 # Personal
-When I was young (around 20), I enjoyed playing the piano and basketball.
-When I started doing research, my interests changed and I quickly fell in love with food and soap operas.
+When I was young (around 20), I enjoyed playing the piano and **basketball**.
+When I started doing research, my interests changed and I quickly fell in love with all kinds of Chinese food and **mobile basketball games**.
 But always, I am a big fan of milk tea!!

 <!-- I enjoy playing the piano and basketball in my free time.
 Recently, I've been enjoying suspense/thriller movies.
 Finally, I've always been a big fan of milk tea!!! -->